 These artworks focus on anatomical observations of a microscopic group of algae called diatoms.
 I was first introduced to these singled-celled aquatic plants in a high school biology class, and went on to study them in a university course with the late Dr. Robert Sheath.
 After completing my Bachelor of Science degree, he helped me find my first job as a biologist, in 2000, studying freshwater algae in British Columbia.
 It was there that I met Paula (Dr. Paula C Furey), who also studied algae.
 Paula and I reconnected in 2020, and have embarked on an art-science collaboration.

 Diatoms are covered in intricately patterned glass cell walls, called frustules.
 They’re responsible for producing a huge proportion of Earth’s oxygen.
 They’re incredibly diverse – there are 1000s of different species.
-As an artist, I wasn’t interested in making images that were exact replicas of these forms, but in using inspiration from these incredible organisms to create abstracted artworks exploring forms and functions of the natural world.
+Several images are courtesy of Spudnik Press.